-First, in cold weather it takes significantly more power to slew the motors than it does in the summer.
+- First, in cold weather it takes significantly more power to slew the motors than it does in the summer.
 This extra current drain can cause a voltage drop in the power cord running from the supply to the GTOCPx control box.
 It is therefore especially important that you not use extension cords between the mount's cord and the DC power source.
-If you must have a long distance between the supply and GTOCPx control box (unavoidable in some observatory situations), use a heavy wire to minimize the voltage drop.

-If the power drops below about 10.5 - 11 volts at the servo terminal, the internal computer chips may reset with subsequent loss of control of the motors.
+If you must have a long distance between the supply and GTOCPx control box (unavoidable in some observatory situations), use a heavy wire to minimize the voltage drop. - If the power drops below about 10.5 11 volts at the servo terminal, the internal computer chips may reset with subsequent loss of control of the motors.
 If your supply is marginal, it may also not produce the voltage necessary for proper operation during slews.
-It is a good idea to limit the slew speed to 600x during real cold weather to reduce the power demand from the supply.

-- Second, it is very important not to have the worm mesh set overly tight.
+It is a good idea to limit the slew speed to 600x during real cold weather to reduce the power demand from the supply. - Second, it is very important to have a properly set worm mesh and to not have it set overly tight.
 One symptom of an overly tight worm is a chattering sound as the motors try to slew at 1200x or even as low as 600x.
 You can check to see if the worm turns easily by removing the motor covers and then rotating the large aluminum spur gear.
 Try turning it by hand one full turn in each direction.
 If it does not easily turn, then the motor will also have a difficult time turning it.
 Check in our technical section of the AP web site to learn how to set the worm mesh. - Third, under extreme cold temperature conditions (below -20F) it may be necessary to replace the grease on the worm wheel teeth with a lighter material.
-We are currently using a grease called AeroShell 33 which has a very wide temperature range and promises to be effective even during these cold temperatures.
-We have tried straight low temperature greases that work to -80F, but in each case the worm gears get abraded very quickly.
-Using no grease at all is also not recommended for a GoTo system that slews at high speeds.
-The wear on the worm and wheel teeth is extremely high and can lead to high periodic error due to scratches and high spots that develop on the gear teeth. - Fourth, we recommend using a 15 volt power supply for heavier loads.
+We are currently using a custom mixed grease which has a very wide temperature range and promises to be effective even during these cold temperatures.
+We have Grease Kits available.
+We have tried straight low temperature greases that work to -80F, but in each case the worm gears get abraded very quickly. - Fourth, we recommend using a 15-16 volt power supply (or equivalent) for heavier loads.
 We have found that the higher voltage improves motor performance when operating under these adverse conditions.
 Do not exceed 16 volts.